 - 1 ¼ cups buttermilk

 - 1 lb venison breakfast sausage (from above)

-- 3 tbsp lard (less if your sausage already has fat mixed in)
+- 3 tablespoon lard (less if your sausage already has fat mixed in)

-- 3 tbsp butter (less if you have fat left in the pan after cooking sausage)
+- 3 tablespoon butter (less if you have fat left in the pan after cooking sausage)

 - 3 cups milk

 - Combine all ingredients except venison and maple syrup in a medium bowl.
 Add in ground venison and maple syrup.
 Mix together with your hands until spice mixture is well-distributed in the meat.
 Cover bowl and refrigerate for at least a couple of hours, preferably overnight.